 2. Keep a planner

-One of my favorite planners is by Day Designer.
-This planner is great for keeping track of your day-to-day tasks and gives you a monthly and weekly spread so you don’t need to purchase a monthly calendar.
-In addition, Day Designer equips their planners with five pages on how to stay organized and goal oriented.
-If you want a planner with fewer bells and whistles, the Minimalist planner has a clear and clean layout but still gives you the ability to plan out your busy day by the hour and arrange daily tasks.
-Similar to the Day Designer planner, the Minimalist gives you the chance to plan monthly goals in three categories: the self, relationships, and the world.
+Find a planner that's great for keeping track of your day-to-day tasks and gives you a monthly and weekly spread so you don’t need to purchase a monthly calendar.
+In addition, looks for ones that equip you extra pages on how to stay organized and goal oriented.
+If you want a planner with fewer bells and whistles, you could also look for ones clear and clean layout but still gives you the ability to plan out your busy day by the hour and arrange daily tasks.
+But make sure it still gives you the place to plan monthly goals in three categories: yourself, relationships, and the world.
 I have found it extremely helpful to carry my planner with me so I never forget my next plan of action.

 3. De-clutter your desk

 In college, chances are you will have a roommate (or two or three), and it is important to have a clean space where you will be able to get work done.
 Although I tend to utilize the library quite often, if I am feeling a little lazy, I have the ability to get work done at my desk in my room.
 I suggest keeping a de-cluttered space, giving you lots of room to spread out your notes, laptop, and stationary.
 Moreover, having a space for pens, pencils, paper clips, and notepads on the side will give you quick access.
 Above my desk I have my semester schedule and motivational quotes, leaving a little color but making sure I do not become distracted.
 By customizing and making your desk your own, you will feel more inclined to spend time there, increasing your productivity levels.